 • By increasing the speed of the relative motion between the coil and the magnet - If the relative speed between the coil and magnet is increased from its previous value, the coil will cut the lines of flux at a faster rate, so more induced emf would be produced.

 Applications of Faraday Law

-Faraday law is one of the most basic and important law of electromagnetism .
-This law finds its application in most of electrical machines, industries and medical field etc.
+Faraday law is one of the most basic and important laws of electromagnetism .
+This law finds its application in most of the electrical machines, industries and medical field etc.

 • Electrical Transformers

 It is a static ac device which is used to either step up or step down voltage or current.
 It is used in generating station, transmission and distribution system.
 The transformer works on Faraday's law.